 Using Social Media During Life Insurance Awareness Month

 Awareness campaigns and social media go hand in hand.
-No matter the topic or cause, these initiatives would struggle to get off the ground without social media driving the conversation.
+No matter the topic, these initiatives would struggle to get off the ground without social media driving the conversation.
 And as many of you have already noticed, this month’s conversation revolves around life insurance.
 While the primary intent of Life Insurance Awareness Month is consumer education, this annual initiative is a chance for advisors to boost their brand and reach new prospects.

-Taking advantage of the social media momentum behind Life Insurance Awareness Month doesn’t require a complete overhaul of your existing strategy, but it does call for a little fine tuning.
+Taking advantage of the social media momentum behind Life Insurance Awareness Month doesn’t require a complete overhaul of your existing strategy, but it does call for a little fine-tuning.
 Consider the following tips when outlining your September social media plans.

 Post With Purpose

 The overwhelming majority of consumers, regardless of their age, now consider social media (or other online resources) to be a valuable source of information when searching for financial services.
 In fact, a recent LIMRA study showed that Baby Boomers are now more likely to use the internet for information and recommendations than Millennials and Gen-Xers (who are both more likely to consult friends and family for advice).
-This is why it’s crucial for advisors to not only maintain a strong social media presence and an up-to-date website, but post content that will resonate with your specific target audience.
+This is why it’s crucial for advisors to not only maintain a strong social media presence and an up-to-date website.
+Additionally, they need to post content that will resonate with your specific target audience.
 Building custom audiences based on consumer details is a great way to get the right message to the right target.

 Let’s say you want to share a message that promotes the “family protection” aspect of life insurance.
 Because this will likely hit closer to home for younger to middle-aged consumers with children than it would someone close to retirement age, use age and demographic-based metrics to hone in on parents aged 30 – 50 years old.
 Most social networks provide a wide range of targeting options.
 The key is to determine who will respond better to each specific post and target accordingly.